 Around eight years ago American and English Blu-rays appeared for Stanley Kramer’s On the Beach, one of them with an out-of-sync soundtrack and the other restricted to Region B playback.
 Now Australia’s [Imprint] company brings us friendlier a two-disc special edition, in deluxe packaging.

 Stanley Kramer’s expensive film adaptation of On the Beach split the critics along political lines.
-Kramer claimed that his anti-nuke film had the noble aim of saving the world.
+Kramer claimed that his noble anti-nuke film might save the world.
 His advertising called it ‘the biggest story of our time’ and ‘the most important picture you will ever see.’
 He enlisted the endorsement of the famed scientist Linus Pauling, providing publicity both for the film and for Pauling’s campaign to halt aboveground nuclear testing.
 For a simultaneous global premiere, nine of the film’s stars were dispatched to different world capitals.
 If one wants to give On the Beach credit for turning public opinion and helping President Kennedy push through 1963’s Limited Test Ban Treaty, Kramer’s film indeed had an impact.

 The movie may be Stanley Kramer’s best job of directing.
-Many critics were suitably impressed but others dismissed the show as a glossy soap opera: glamorous movie stars were cast as author Shute’s ordinary people– Ava Gardner and Gregory Peck generate considerable romantic chemistry.
+Many critics were impressed and some dismissed the show as a glossy soap opera.
+Glamorous movie stars were cast as author Shute’s ordinary people– Ava Gardner and Gregory Peck generate considerable romantic chemistry.
 Whereas the characters in the novel reacted to doomsday “not with a bang but a whimper,” John Paxton’s script gives each victim a grandstanding soliloquy, a morbid crisis moment, or both.

 Australian naval officer Peter Holmes (Anthony Perkins) must deal with the necessity of committing suicide, and taking his wife Mary (Donna Anderson) and his baby daughter with him.
 Nuclear scientist Julian Osborne (Fred Astaire, in his first straight acting role) grapples with professional guilt for helping develop the bomb.
-To combat his feeling of impotence, Julian rejects the advances of beautiful Moira Davidson (Ava Gardner) and tries to commit suicide with other fanatics in a big car race.
+Embracing his feelings of impotence, Julian rejects the advances of beautiful Moira Davidson (Ava Gardner) and tries to commit suicide with other fanatics in a big car race.
 The desperate Moira begs for comfort from American submarine commander Dwight Towers (Gregory Peck), only to discover that Towers is in denial over the demise of his family back home.
-A straight-arrow Navy man, Towers follows the book to the bitter finish.
+A straight-arrow sailor, Towers follows the Navy book to the bitter finish.
 Moira must reconcile herself to a lonely death.

 Considering the film’s gloomy message, it did well at the box office.
 Daily Variety: “The spectator is left with the sick feeling that he’s had a preview of Armageddon, in which all contestants lost.”
 The melodramatic crises take place in a well-established post-apocalyptic ‘normal.’
 Horse-drawn buggies and bicycles crowd the streets; people go about their business as best they can.